wp-plugins/multi-language-site-basis/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Multi-Language Site (basis)
+Build a Multi-Language Site.
+This plugin gives you a framework.
+After activation, read the explanation.

 == Description ==

 Build a Multi-Language Site.
-Use the plugin,which gives you the framework of it.
+This plugin gives you a framework.
 After activation, read the explanation.

 == Installation ==